 An estate plan is much more than a set of documents.
 Your estate plan will affect every aspect of your life—you, your assets, your loved ones—so it should be able to move and grow along with you throughout life’s changes.
 While other firms may offer boilerplate documents prepared by an attorney that you never hear from again, we tailor our plans to each client.
-Our Woodland Hills probate lawyers can protect what is most precious to you, make your passing as easy as possible for your loved ones, and allow you to make decisions with confidence.
+Our Woodland Hills estate planning & elder law attorneys can protect what is most precious to you, make your passing as easy as possible for your loved ones, and allow you to make decisions with confidence.

 Estate Planning, Asset Protection & Elder Law

 ...when it comes to your family, the stakes are high

 Our Los Angeles California Estate Planning & Elder Law Attorney Provides the Guidance You Need to Gain Peace of Mind

 At The Estate Planning Law Center, we empower California families by giving them the information and guidance they need to plan for disability, incapacity, or death; long-term care; and protection from future creditors, and Our Woodland Hills trusts attorney has the expertise to address those issues using the tools in our legal toolbox.